MirandaluisT/project/README.md

 # Project
 Name: Miranda Luis Turrubiartes

--The dependencies that were used for the code to work are ChatGpt, ai, -When running the program, only answer the questions that are generated when using the code.
+-The dependencies that were used for the code to work is pip install open ai -When running the program, only answer the questions that are generated when using the code.
 #Specifications
 - The cookbook needs to make use of the ai.py module